Paula Rego: Style and influences

 Rego was a prolific painter and printmaker, and in earlier years also produced collage work.
-Her well-known depictions of folk tales and images of young girls, made largely since 1990, brought together methods of painting and printmaking that emphasised strong, clearly drawn forms, in contrast to the looser style of her earlier paintings.
+Her well-known depictions of folk tales and images of young girls, made largely since 1990, brought together methods of painting and printmaking that emphasized strong, clearly drawn forms, in contrast to the looser style of her earlier paintings.
+In 2003, Rego started making bonecos (Portuguese for doll or puppet) to be used alongside live models in her artwork like she did in her painting War, 2003 and The Cake Woman, 2004.

 In her earliest works, such as Always at Your Excellency's Service, painted in 1961, Rego was strongly influenced by Surrealism, and particularly the work of Joan Miró.
 This shows itself not only in the type of imagery that appears in these works, but in the method employed, which is based on the Surrealist idea of automatic drawing, in which the artist attempts to disengage the conscious mind from the drawing process in order to allow the unconscious mind to direct the making of an image.
 At times these paintings verged on abstraction.
 However, as exemplified by Salazar Vomiting the Homeland, painted in 1960, when Portugal's right-wing dictator Salazar was in power, even when her work veered toward abstraction, a strong narrative element remained in place.

 There are two principal reasons why Rego adopted a semi-abstract style in the 1960s.
 First, abstraction dominated in avant-garde artistic circles at the time, which had set figurative art on the defensive.
 But Rego was also reacting against her training at the Slade School of Art, where there had been a very strong emphasis on anatomical figure drawing.
 Under the encouragement of her fellow student and later husband Victor Willing while at the Slade, Rego kept alongside her official school sketchbooks a "secret sketchbook" in which she made free-form drawings that would have been frowned upon by her tutors.
 Rego's dislike of crisp drawing techniques in the 1960s revealed itself not only in the style of such works as Faust and her Red Monkey series of the 1980s, which resembled expressionistic comic-book drawing, but in her acknowledged influences at the time, which included Jean Dubuffet and Chaïm Soutine.